 OptiProERP Solution participated in the TechIndia exhibition at New Delhi, India, in August, 2018.
 Our senior representatives interacted with leading business owners about manufacturing software, discussing the evolution and scope of growing industry requirements.
-We presented our solution there and had discussions with leading businesses about manufacturing, software and its evolution.
+We presented our manufacturing ERP software solution there and had discussions with leading businesses.
 The discussion was primarily centered around MRP, MRP II and ERP.
 Let me share a part of it…

 Nelson Spears (Shop Floor Manager): how did ERP evolve, What makes ERP different from MRP and MRP II?

 Me: Let’s talk about Material Requirements Planning (MRP).
 Developed in the 1960s, MRP systems for small manufacturers were designed to schedule and handle inventory (raw material, parts, and components etc.).
 MRP is manufacturing-centric and focuses on controlling the level of materials required in the production process.
 It helps you get answers for these questions – What items are required for production?
 When it is required?
 How many are required?

 Simply put, these are the objectives of MRP:

 - To maintain minimum required stock in the store